 This is a 2 dimensional histogram of the transition probabilities.
 A brighter color corresponds to a higher value.
-It is basically a way to better visualize the corresponding transition matrix.
+It is a method of visualizing the corresponding transition matrix.

 Degree List

 List of all network sizes reported in the sample.
 The list is sorted from least to greatest for easy view of the distribution.